PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/loadbalancer/README.md

 #### location

-Region to deploy the resources in.
+The name of the Azure region to deploy the resources in.

 Type: string